Architectural Review Boards in Westchester: Which Towns Have Them and What They Look For

 Briarcliff Manor

-Active ARB on exterior changes across the village (which spans portions of two different towns).
+The Architectural Review Advisory Committee (ARAC) reviews exterior changes across the village (which spans portions of two different towns).
 Review interacts with steep-slope and conservation review on the village’s hilly terrain.

 Pleasantville

-Village-level design review on exterior changes visible from public rights-of-way, with stronger focus on the walkable downtown core and historic-character streets near the train station.
+The Pleasantville Planning Commission also serves as the village’s Architectural Review Board, reviewing exterior changes visible from public rights-of-way, with stronger focus on the walkable downtown core and historic-character streets near the train station.

 Tarrytown